 Solution:

-(b) Given, perimeter of a square = 20 cm
+(b) Perimeter of a square = 20 cm; side of a length = ?

 Question 2.

-A rectangle having side lengths 5 cm and 3 cm is made using a piece of wire.
-If the wire is straightened and then bent to form a square, what will be the length of a side of the square?
+A rectangle with 5 cm and 3 cm side lengths is made using a piece of wire.
+If the wire is straightened and then bent to form a square, what will be the length of the side of the square?

 Solution: